gmdfalk/blockify/README.md

 ### Manual (pip/setup.py)
 If there is no blockify package available on your distribution, you'll have to install it directly via one of pythons many installation tools.

+Before installing blockify, please make sure you have the appropriate dependencies installed:
+`pacman -S python pulseaudio gst-python alsa-utils pygtk python-dbus python-setuptools python-gobject python-docopt`

+Package names are for ArchLinux and will probably differ slightly between distributions.

 Preparation (for Ubuntu):
 ```bash